-Follow your doctor's instructions for taking or not taking medications that night or the next morning.
+Follow your doctors' instructions about taking or not taking medications that night or the next morning.

 Check Your Bag

 Use our checklist to make sure you packed everything you need in a small traveling bag personal care items, sleepwear, nonskid shoes and loose clothing.